blex-max/pileup-events/README.md

 In either case the return value of the count events function is a 1D vector, where each of the genomic positions counted is a block of 24 cells in the vector.
 It is currently left to the user to transform this strucutre into any desirable alternative.

 The compiled bindings directories (`python/` and `r/`) can be renamed, and moved anywhere appropriate on the system.
 They are not dependent on other build artefacts.
 Do not modify or rename any of the files within these directories.
-Note that for the python bindings if you do move/rename the `python/` directory you will need to add the new location to PYTHONPATH.
+Note that for the python bindings if you do move/rename the `python/` directory you will need to add the new location to `PYTHONPATH`.

 ## Development & Testing